Y-CHETHAN/19AI539/Exp11/README.md

 # Ex.No: 11
-# Develop a application to draw a shapes using 3D graphics with openGL ES.
+# Develop an application to draw a shapes using 3D graphics with openGL ES.

 ## AIM: